paypal/paypalcheckout-samples-ios/README.md

 Your `CLIENT_ID` and `CLIENT_SECRET` are retrieved from the [applications portal](https://developer.paypal.com/developer/applications/).
 Your `<redirect_uri>` will be retrieved from there as well, but you will need to set the proper [scopes](#application-scopes) before your uri can be utilized.

+**Note**: Please note run this on Simulator as you will be running a local server.

 ## Prerequisites

 ### Application Creation